Boosting Community Business London

 How it works

 - Track 1: Groups looking to set up and operate as community businesses can apply for up to eight days of bespoke business support, mentoring and training worth up to £4,000.
 We can help you to quickly set up your community business, develop your business idea and become a sustainable and growing business.
 Or convert your existing organisation to a community business so that you can raise finance through community shares.
 Track 1 applications have now closed.

 - Track 2: Community businesses planning to raise finance through community share offers can also apply for development grants of up to £10,000 to cover the costs of completing the Standard Mark assessment (the quality mark for community share offers) and promotional spend for the share offer campaign itself.
-Track 2 expressions of interest open 29 March.
-Deadline for expressions of interest is 3 May.
-Full applications invited by 7 June.
+Track 2 expressions of interest are still open.

 On February 2nd and 11th, Power to Change and Co-operatives UK hosted two digital workshops introducing community business and the benefits associated with setting up to operate in this way.
 Check out the webinars here:

 Red Ochre supports organisations that are delivering social change.

 Lloyds Bank and Bank of Scotland Social Entrepreneurs Programme